8ft0/study-guide/docs/linux/networking/DNS.md

       sudo systemctl restart dnsmasq
       ```

-By using this cheat sheet, new starters can efficiently configure and manage DNS settings on a Linux system, ensuring proper network resolution and connectivity.
+By using this study sheet, new starters can efficiently configure and manage DNS settings on a Linux system, ensuring proper network resolution and connectivity.